Plan Your Trip to Bonanza Creek Country

 - After April 1st, deposits are non-refundable, and any cancellation will be charged full amount if that time cannot be re-booked.
 We will do our best to re-book it, but not always possible.
 We also recommend trip insurance to cover this cost.

 Covid19 – We feel it is easy to social distance here.
-However, in 2020, when it was not, we rearranged the dining room, set tables up outdoors, sanitized the kitchen, lodge and cabins, and asked everyone to wear masks or social distance when necessary.
-We cleaned the saddles and all tack daily.
-We will see what 2021 brings and will take safety precautions as needed.
-Until then, please stay safe.
+We have rearranged the dining room, set tables up outdoors, sanitized the kitchen, lodge and cabins, and ask everyone to wear masks or social distance when necessary.
+We clean the saddles and tack daily.

 Select activities are operated under a special use permit with the Lewis and Clark National Forest.
 This Institution is an equal opportunity provider.